 Mid-America attempts to guide students into a thorough understanding of the Bible and its relevance for today, preparing those who have been called by God to preach and teach the Word of God.
 Further preparation is offered through instruction in preaching, counseling, administration, and cross-cultural ministry.
-In addition, all graduate and doctoral students are required to participate in the Witness One:Seven Program of the school and are encouraged to be involved in churches during their seminary days.
-Undergraduate students are encouraged but not required to participate in the GO!
-Program.
+In addition, all graduate and doctoral students are required to participate in the Practical Missions program of the school and are encouraged to be involved in churches during their seminary days.